Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone_5.md

 ![image035](https://user-images.githubusercontent.com/71083461/218274172-ccb4e69d-c7f8-4c90-a14b-ed72806fc25c.png)

-Then I can import my 480-utils module with the following command (`-Force` since I want it to always load/reload the module) and I can run the module by using the function name:
+Then I imported my 480-utils module with the following command (`-Force` since I want it to always load/reload the module) and I can run the module by using the function name:

 ```powershell
 Import-Module '480-utils' -Force